MarcoGorelli/MarcoGorelli/README.md

 I work at Quansight Labs and spend time on:
 - Polars
 - pandas
-- assorted consluting / training
+- assorted consulting / training

 I've also written some assorted little tools:
 - cython-lint (the world's first Cython linter?)